YahooArchive/fake-server/README.md

 > responseCode: 200,
 > responseBody: 'whatever you want' }

 ##### Fake-server supports "POST" calls and uses payload for matching.
-Regexs are supported for payload matching:
+Regexs are supported for payload matching, and paths can be used to specify inner properties of JSON payloads:

 > { route: '/news'
 >   payload: {
 >     id: [\\d+],
+>     requests[1].user.login: 'jdoe',
 >     month: "february"
 >   },
 >   responseCode: 200,